QuantumVI/SpotiFive/README.md

 # SpotiFive
-SpotiFive for fivem
+SpotiFive for fivem.
 The FiveM side of SpotiFive